-Your inpatient cost share will begin on day one each time you are
+Inpatient mental health care In-Network: Inpatient Mental Health Care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.

+You are covered for an unlimited number of medically necessary inpatient hospital days.

+renew their referral yearly if your treatment is needed into the next calendar year.
-Covered services include mental health care services that require a hospital stay.

-- 190-day lifetime limit for inpatient services in a psychiatric hospital - The 190-day limit does not apply to Inpatient Mental Health services provided in a psychiatric unit of a general hospital - The benefit days used under the Original Medicare program will count toward the 190-day lifetime reserve days when enrolling in a Medicare Advantage plan admitted or transferred to a specific facility type, including Inpatient Rehabilitation facilities, Long Term Acute Care (LTAC) facilities, Inpatient Acute Care facilities, and Inpatient Psychiatric facilities.

-Prior authorization is required for inpatient mental health care.
+Services that are covered for you What you must pay when you get these services Covered services include mental health care services that require a hospital stay.
+190-day lifetime limit for inpatient services in a psychiatric hospital The 190-day limit does not apply to Inpatient Mental Health services provided in a psychiatric unit of a general hospital The benefit days used under the Original Medicare program will count toward the 190-day lifetime reserve days when enrolling in a Medicare Advantage plan \$0 copayment per admission Inpatient Hospital Inpatient Psychiatric Facility Provider and Professional Services \$0 copayment Inpatient Hospital Inpatient Hospital Inpatient Psychiatric Facility Prior authorization is required for inpatient mental health care.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.

-Inpatient Mental Health Care Inpatient Psychiatric Facility

-- \$25 copayment per day, days 1 to 5 - \$0 copayment per day, days 6 to 90

-\$0 copayment per admission

-Inpatient Hospital

-Provider and Professional Services

-- Inpatient Hospital - Inpatient Psychiatric Facility

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Suraical dressinas - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-When your inpatient stay is not covered, you will pay the cost of the services received as described throughout this benefit chart.

-Medical nutrition therapy
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy When your inpatient stay is not covered, you will pay the cost of the services received as described throughout this benefit chart.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.

-What you must pay when you get these services There is no coinsurance, congrupant or deductible for

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
-A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+A physician must prescribe these services and renew their referral yearly if your treatment is peeded into the part In-Network: There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutritior therapy services.